Meet the team behind Australia’s music lovin’ mag.

 Samuel is a multi-faceted musician.
 He is a pianist, arranger and composer and has worked with some of the biggest names in Australian showbiz.
 Samuel is also a PhD candidate at Sydney Conservatorium where he writing about the life and music of Tommy Tycho.
 Aside from all of this, Samuel is a researcher, journalist and broadcaster who has interviewed supertstar Renee Fleming, Steven Isserlis, Maxim Vengerov, Simon Tedeschi, Katie Noonan and a plethora of other local artists, including Ensemble Offspring and Sydney Chamber Opera.
 Samuel recently appeared on ABC Radio’s ‘RareCollections’ as a specialist guest, talking about the life and music of Tommy Tycho.
 Samuel has recently been published an article in the Grove Dictionary of Music and Musicians.
 You can like him on Facebook and follow his work at www.samuelcottell.com.

-And some of our well-loved former contribs include (*commence drum roll*)…
+And just a few of our well-loved former contribs include (*commence drum roll*)…

 SAMUEL COTTELL (Lead Writer 2014-16)